-Test Result Sanction First Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents.
-Second Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents, suspension for the next 10% of the team's regular season competition (see Table 2), reduce cost of attendance aid by 50% for three (3) months.
-Third Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents, suspension for the next 50% of the team's regular season competition (see Table 2), reduce cost of attendance aid by 100% for six (6) months.
+Test Result Sanction First Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents, loss of 25% of the next earned academic incentive award.
+Second Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents, loss of 75% of the next earned academic incentive award.
+Third Positive Mandatory confidential meeting(s) with designated counselor, notification of results to parents, loss of 100% of the next earned academic incentive award.
 Team rules may include reduction or cancellation of athletic financial aid.
 Fourth Positive Notification of results to parents.
 Immediate and permanent suspension from all team activities with loss of athletic financial aid.

-c.
+- c.
 Additionally, the Director of Athletics and/or his/her designee may suspend or permanently dismiss any student-athlete that tests positive for a drug or abuses alcohol that is determined to be detrimental to the health and safety of the student-athlete, other student-athletes, or athletic department personnel on a case-by-case basis.
 The head coach may have team rules, approved by the Director of Athletics, regarding substance abuse that affect a student-athlete's eligibility for practice or competition.
-Such team policies may be more stringent but cannot be more lenient than outlined in the policy.
+Such team policies may be more stringent but cannot be more lenient than outlined in the policy. - i.

-i.
 First Positive Test

-Written notification of the results will be made from the Drug Testing Coordinator to the student-athlete, head coach, Director of Athletics, compliance administrator, sport administrator, sport athletic trainer, Director of Sports Medicine and the supervisor of sports medicine.
+Written notification of the results will be made from the Drug Testing Coordinator to the student-athlete, head coach, Director of Athletics, compliance administrator, sport administrator, sport athletic trainer, Director of Sports Medicine, and the supervisor of sports medicine.
 Parents/legal guardians will also be notified.
 Appropriate counseling and/or treatment will be determined and carried out.
+Loss of 25% of the next earned academic incentive award will occur.
 Continued regular drug testing will occur for a period of one (1) calendar year, at which time the student-athlete will return to random selection for institutional drug testing.